rpy2/rpy2/doc/source/robjects_convert.rst

-Switching between a conversion and a no conversion mode, an operation often present when working with RPy-1.x, is no longer necessary as the R objects can be either passed on to R functions or used in Python.
+Switching between a conversion and a no conversion mode, an operation often present when working with RPy-1.x, is no longer necessary with rpy2.

+The approach taken is to have R-wrapping objects that implement interfaces of builtin Python types whenever possible, letting the Python layer access the objects the usual way and the wrapped R objects be used as they are by the R functions.
+For example, R vectors are mapped to Python objects implementing the :meth:`__getitem__` method in the sequence protocol, so elements can be accessed easily.

-However, there is a low-level mapping between `R` and `Python` objects performed behind the (Python-level) scene, done by the :mod:`rpy2.rinterface`, while an higher-level mapping is done between low-level objects and higher-level objects using the functions:
+There is a low-level mapping between `R` and `Python` objects performed behind the (Python-level) scene, done at the :mod:`rpy2.rinterface` level, while an higher-level mapping is done between low-level objects and higher-level objects.
+The later is performed by the functions:

 :meth:`conversion.ri2py`
    :mod:`rpy2.rinterface` to Python.
 By default, this function